By Ben Gribbin | Monday, December 13th, 2010

 1. Rad Muff

-Land Rovers are the ultimate offroad machines, but just because you can take one through the desert, into the Ardennes or through a river, it doesn't mean they are the most comfortable.
-Land Rovers are essentially utility vehicles and when it gets cold, it gets really cold.
+Land Rovers are the ultimate offroad machines, but just because you can take one through the desert, into the Ardennes or through a 4 foot deep river, it doesn't mean they are the most comfortable vehicle.
+Land Rovers are utility vehicles and when it gets cold, it gets really cold.
 Newer models such as the Discovery and Range Rover perform exactly as a normal vehicle would in terms of occupant comfort, but Defenders and series vehicles leave a lot to be desired.
-If you own a Defender or Series Landy, consider buying (or making - guide here) a Radiator Muff.
+If you own a Defender or Series Landy, consider buying (Diy version here) a Radiator Muff.
 These drop or mount over your grill and block off cool air from making it's way into the engine bay.
-This means your engine gets up to temperature faster and you get a warmer heating effect - faster.
-The very best ones have an adjustable flap in the center to allow some adjusting of the airflow, meaning your engine doesn't overheat.
+This means your engine gets up to temperature faster and you get a warmer heater - faster.
+Better designs have an adjustable flap in the center to allow some adjusting of the airflow, meaning your engine doesn't overheat.

-Exmoor Trim produce a very high-end Radiator Muff, with a central flap that can be adjusted to control airflow.
-Alternatively check out Rugged Guide's winch and wade blankets, which will have a similar effect and are multi-purpose.
+Exmoor Trim produce a very high-end radiator muff, with a central flap that can be adjusted to control airflow.
+Alternatively check out Rugged Guide's winch and wade blankets, which will have a similar effect and can be used as a winch wire arrestor in the event of the wire snapping.

 2. Snow Vent